-Raised in Brooklyn, HANNAH is a visual artist, urban design graduate and was born to create with kids.
-She’s been a part of Art Start workshops since 2003, starting as a volunteer and working her way into the Program Director position for Art Start’s Homeless Youth Outreach Programming.
-Hannah graduated from New York University in 2009 with a Bachelors degree in Architecture and Urban Design during which she studied for two years in Florence, Italy.
+Raised in Brooklyn, HANNAH has been a part of Art Start workshops since 2003, starting as a volunteer and working her way into the Program Director position for Art Start’s Homeless Youth Outreach Programming.
+Hannah graduated from New York University in 2009 with a Bachelor’s degree in Urban Design and Architecture Studies during which she studied for two years in Florence, Italy.

 ROY ANTHONY MORRISON is the Assistant Program Director of Art Start’s Homeless Youth Outreach Program, as well as a visual artist, writer and fashion photographer.
 He is a graduate of the School of Visual Arts in NYC where he earned a B.F.A.
 (Illustration/Media) and an M.P.S.
 (Art Therapy).
 He has worked with community based arts organizations providing creative arts workshops to children, teens and developmentally disabled adults.
 His photography has appeared in publications such as Essence magazine and featured on MSN U.K. His paintings are part of the permanent collection at the Adam Clayton Powell State Office Building in Harlem.